simple linter that checks datasets for IPA errors and inconsistencies

 what is checked

 This is a standard Python 3 package without dependencies.
-It is offered at the Cheese Shop, so you can install it through pip:
+Even thought it is not yet offered in the Cheese Shop, you can install it by cloning this repo (you can delete it afterwards) and doing this:

 MIT.
 Do as you please and praise the snake gods.